AnaGomez16/NASA_SpaceApps_Challenge/README.md

 5. **Saving Data:** The modified dataframes are then saved as separate CSV files for each region, effectively updating the existing files with the transformed data.

+# IA Predict Images File

+This Python script uses a pre-trained deep learning model to make predictions on an input image.
+It performs the following tasks:

+1. **Loading Pre-trained Model:** The script loads a pre-trained deep learning model using Keras.
+This model is ready for making predictions without the need for further compilation.

+2. **Loading Labels:** It loads a list of class labels from a file called "labels.txt."
+These labels correspond to the categories that the model can recognize.

+3. **Preparing Input Image:** The script loads an image from a specified path and prepares it for prediction.
+It resizes the image to a size of 224x224 pixels and normalizes the pixel values.

+4. **Making Predictions:** The script feeds the prepared image to the loaded model and predicts the class label for the image along with a confidence score.

+5. **Displaying Prediction:** The predicted class and confidence score are printed to the console.

-To use this script, you need to ensure that you have the required libraries (`pandas` and `numpy`) installed in your Python environment.
-You should also have the necessary CSV files (e.g., 'datos_meteorologicos_madrid_2020.csv' and others) in the same directory as the script.
+To use this script, you need to have TensorFlow and Keras installed in your Python environment.
+Ensure that you have a pre-trained model saved as "keras_Model.h5" and a file containing class labels as "labels.txt" in the same directory as the script.

-You can modify the script to work with other datasets or customize the data transformation functions to suit your specific needs.
-Make sure to provide the correct file paths for your datasets.
+Replace `<IMAGE_PATH>` with the actual path to the image you want to make predictions on.
+The script will print the predicted class and confidence score for that image.

-Feel free to integrate and adapt this script into your data processing workflow as needed.
+Feel free to integrate this script into your image classification project and adapt it as needed.

+# ML Model File

+This Python script performs classification using several machine learning models and evaluates their performance.
+It includes the following tasks:

+1. **Model Initialization:** The script initializes a Gradient Boosting Classifier (`GradientBoostingClassifier`) with specified hyperparameters.

+2. **Model Training and Evaluation:** It trains the Gradient Boosting Classifier on the provided data (`X_transformed`) and labels (`y`) using a custom function called `train_predict_test`.
+This function fits the model, makes predictions, and evaluates the model's performance using various metrics.

+3. **List of Models:** The script defines a list of machine learning models, including Random Forest, Logistic Regression, AdaBoost, LightGBM, XGBoost, and K-Nearest Neighbors (KNN).

+4. **Model Evaluation:** The `train_predict_test` function is then used to train and evaluate each model in the list.
+The function fits the model to the data, makes predictions, and prints out evaluation metrics for each model.